AMArostegui/SpacyDotNet/README.md

 Furthermore, it might work under different libraries:

-- .NET Core 3.0 should be fine. .NET 5.0 is a major release that I haven't tried so far.
+- .NET Core 3.0 and 2.1 should be fine. .NET 5.0 is a major release that I haven't tried so far.
 I haven't tried .NET Framework either
 - It should work with spaCy 2.3.5 and any other spaCy version that changes only its minor/patch version number

 The current version of Python.NET has been compiled against Python 3.8 so the virtual environment must be created under this version.
 In general we should honor the specified Python.NET compiled CPython version